aquarium and pond answers, information, articles, resources

 (Click picture to enlarge)

-Many not familiar with Detritus worms will label these as everything form midge larvae, Planaria to baby earthworms, of which none is true.
+Many not familiar with Detritus worms will label these as everything from midge larvae, Planaria, to baby earthworms, of which none is true.
 They are very common and most often seen during vacuuming and other cleaning procedures.

 This very often suggests some degree of pollution caused by poor cleaning procedures, over crowding, over feeding and poor filtration.

-When the population explodes these worms often leave the gravel and cling to the sides, usually close to the surface as oxygen depletion due to the cumulative affects of increased organic mulm (often resulting to pH.KH drops, higher nitrates, poor Redox Balance), cloudy water and simply too many Detritus worms drives them from the oxygen poor gravel where they normally hide/exist.
+When the population explodes these worms often leave the gravel and cling to the sides, usually close to the surface as oxygen depletion due to the cumulative affects of increased organic mulm (often resulting with pH/KH drops, higher nitrates, poor Redox Balance), cloudy water and simply too many Detritus worms.
+This then drives them from the oxygen poor gravel where they normally hide/exist.

 It is when these worms are crawling up the sides that most aquarium keepers take note, often not realizing that these worms have been present for some time living quietly in the aquarium substrate before a population explosion and often subsequent oxygen depletion drives them into the open.